BoE says banks would be vulnerable to abrupt rise in global rates

 Global bond yields have jumped since U.S. Federal Reserve Chairman Ben Bernanke said last week that the U.S. central bank may start to scale back bond purchases later this year.

-The Bank ordered an investigation into the vulnerability of Britain's financial institutions and a "cohort" of borrowers to higher interest rates, and the findings would be given to its new risk watchdog, the Financial Policy Committee, by September.
+The BoE ordered an investigation into the vulnerability of Britain's financial institutions and borrowers to higher interest rates, and the findings would be given to its new risk watchdog, the Financial Policy Committee, by September.

 "Financial institutions and markets are also vulnerable to an abrupt rise in global interest rates.
 And some UK borrowers remain highly indebted, which could result in losses for UK banks," the FPC said in a half-yearly report on Britain's banking system.